-- Acts as site manager at the Town's pool in the absence of the Pool Manager or as otherwise assigned. - > Monitors site operations and activities at the pool on an assigned shift. - Performs all duties of a lifeguard on assigned shifts during pool hours and at all events held at the pool; trains staff to and personally conducts swim lessons. - Listens and responds to patrons' needs for assistance or information and provides the public with general information, in person and over the telephone. - Assists in the supervision of the collection and accounting of pool admission fees and maintains financial record keeping and reporting procedures. - > Implements and enforces Town policies, rules, and procedures. - Ensures the safety of facilities and equipment for public use; tests the temperature, chlorine, and PH values of the pool water; performs routine pool area maintenance as required; and ensures the cleanliness of assigned facilities, such as the pool, restroom and shower areas, and office space. - Monitors facility use; opens, closes, and secures building for events and supervises the preparation of the facility and amenities for patron use; checks all equipment for safety, damage, or usability; completes proper documentation regarding any safety issues concerning facilities and equipment. - Attends training sessions for and performs Cardiopulmonary Resuscitation (CPR), rescues, and minor first aid on infants, children, and adults in cases of emergency. - > Investigates complaints and accidents and immediately informs the Town Risk Manager of same. - Assists in the encouragement of participation and good sportsmanship and issues and collects recreation equipment and supplies. - Performs a variety of clerical or technical tasks in support of Town programs and maintains a variety of accurate logs, records, and files. - > Conducts and participates in group recreational activities. - Performs other duties as assigned.
+- Acts as site manager at the Town's pool in the absence of the Pool Manager or as otherwise assigned. - Monitors site operations and activities at the pool on an assigned shift. - Performs all duties of a lifeguard on assigned shifts during pool hours and at all events held at the pool; trains staff to and personally conducts swim lessons. - Listens and responds to patrons' needs for assistance or information and provides the public with general information, in person and over the telephone. - Assists in the supervision of the collection and accounting of pool admission fees and maintains financial record keeping and reporting procedures. - Implements and enforces Town policies, rules, and procedures. - Ensures the safety of facilities and equipment for public use; tests the temperature, chlorine, and PH values of the pool water; performs routine pool area maintenance as required; and ensures the cleanliness of assigned facilities, such as the pool, restroom and shower areas, and office space. - Monitors facility use; opens, closes, and secures building for events and supervises the preparation of the facility and amenities for patron use; checks all equipment for safety, damage, or usability; completes proper documentation regarding any safety issues concerning facilities and equipment. - Attends training sessions for and performs (CPR), rescues, and first aid on infants, children, and adults in cases of emergency.
+Title-22 includes training in both minor and major medical emergencies; everything from band aids, to gunshot wounds and emergency childbirth. - > Investigates complaints and accidents and immediately informs the Town Risk Manager of same. - Assists in the encouragement of participation and good sportsmanship and issues and collects recreation equipment and supplies. - > Performs a variety of clerical or technical tasks in support of Town programs and maintains a variety of accurate logs, records, and files. - > Conducts and participates in group recreational activities. - Performs other duties as assigned.